-Here are 13 things I tried and that I have a feeling you’ll love to when you visit Lapland:
+Here are 13 things I tried and that I have a feeling you’ll love too when you visit Lapland:

-Throw boiling water into the air and watch it turn to vapor
+13. Throw boiling water into the air and watch it turn into icy vapor

 Tip: Try throwing a small amount away from you first to make sure it’ll actually work so that you don’t burn yourself if it’s not cold or dry enough.